Capeguy/spring-boot-boilerplate/README.md

 ## 📝 Introduction

 Welcome to the Java Spring Boot API Development challenge!
-Your mission, should you choose to accept it, is to implement a set of REST APIs for managing users using the given Java Spring Boot boilerplate project.
+Your mission, should you choose to accept it, is to implement a set of REST APIs for managing Books using the given Java Spring Boot boilerplate project.

-Your task is to create, list, get, update, and delete users using the following APIs:
+Your task is to create, list, get, update, and delete Books using the following APIs:

-1. 🙋 Create CustomUser API: Implement a POST API to create a custom user.
+1. 🙋 Create Book API: Implement a POST API to create a book.
-2. 📋 List CustomUser API: Implement a GET API to list all custom users.
+2. 📋 List Book API: Implement a GET API to list all books.
-3. 🔍 Get CustomUser API: Implement a GET API to get a single custom user.
+3. 🔍 Get Book API: Implement a GET API to get a single book.
-4. 📝 Update CustomUser API: Implement a PUT API to update a custom user.
+4. 📝 Update Book API: Implement a PUT API to update a book.
-5. 🗑️ Delete CustomUser API: Implement a DELETE API to delete a custom user.
+5. 🗑️ Delete Book API: Implement a DELETE API to delete a book.

-> You can refer to https://reqres.in/ for the request payload and response.
+> You can refer to https://bookstore.toolsqa.com/swagger/#/BookStore for the request payload and response.

 ## 📋 Requirements: